 Lori Nelson is a Utahn living in New York City going on ten years now.
 She paints in the DUMBO neighborhood of Brooklyn and maneuvers her bike through the cobblestone streets, under and around the cathedral bases of the massive Brooklyn and Manhattan bridges.
 Lori loves to stand on the edge of the East River to see what has been hauled up out of the giant old garbage dump deep under the grey ribbon of water; one hundred year old china shards, rounded off factory bricks, chickenwire glass....New Yorkers of yestercentury, she is examining your refuse.
 In her work she strives to take ownership of the human narrative, but not too much so.
 Lori thinks of paintings almost as film-stills from really good and horrible movies that a lot of people feel strongly about for various reasons.
 Sometimes linking these stills up to create a larger narrative.
 The human story, with its layers of garbage, is her favorite read, certainly, and possibly her favorite movie.

 Opening Event Friday May 9th

 4th Annual Group Show!

 Once again Tara McPherson will be curating the Tiny Trifecta!!
-All of your favorite Cotton Candy Machine artists together for the most exciting art show of the year!
-These talented artists will create 3 Tiny pieces of $100 art.
-Each of the pieces will be sold first come first served in person only.
-Show up early and hold your place in line.
+All of your favorite Cotton Candy Machine artists and more, together for one of the most exciting art shows of the year!
+These talented artists will create three tiny pieces of $100 art.

-In an effort to create a smoother and more efficient experience for everyone this year, pre-registration to purchase the art will begin at 4pm the day of the opening at Cotton Candy Machine.
+In an effort to create a smoother and more efficient experience for everyone, pre-registration to purchase the art will begin at 4pm the day of the opening at Cotton Candy Machine.
 We will be proceeding in order of those waiting.
-Limit of 2 pieces of art per person.
-Remaining unsold pieces will go online the following week.
+Limit of 2 pieces of art per person, first come first served.
+Initial sales are in person only the day of the event, remaining unsold pieces will go online the following week.
 Thank you!